AthanKanavos/Sign-Language-Recognition-CNN/README.md

 ## Implementation Details

-The paper does not provide every implementation detail.
-This reconstruction uses:
+The implementation follows the methodology presented in the paper and uses the following configuration:

 - Input shape: `28 × 28 × 1`
 - Number of classes: `24`